-Wisconsin School Garden Day 2019
+Wisconsin School Garden Day 2020

-Wisconsin Governor Tony Evers will proclaim May 23, 2019 to be the very first WISCONSIN SCHOOL GARDEN DAY!
+Wisconsin Governor Tony Evers will proclaim May 21, 2020 to be WISCONSIN SCHOOL GARDEN DAY!

 Wisconsin School Garden Day honors and celebrates educators, students, families, community leaders, and all people who have made garden-based education a reality and an asset in communities throughout the state!
 Wisconsin School Garden Day brings recognition to our state's hundreds of garden programs at schools, early care and education sites, after school programs, organizations, and more.